d0tTino/GeneCoder/docs/web_api_tutorial.md

 Open <http://127.0.0.1:8000> to view the landing page.

+The React helix viewer is available at `/helix`.
+It accepts optional `seq`, `zoom` and `animate` query parameters.
+The landing page includes an IFrame that loads this viewer.

 Set the `GENECODER_SIM_SEED` environment variable to an integer to get reproducible results when API endpoints invoke error simulations.